Salish Sea Conservation Corps

 Presentations and trainings are an important part of the SSCC program.
 Members have opportunities to participate in monthly sessions for developing their skills for the marine conservation workforce.

-Applications will be accepted in May 2023 for the 23-24 school year program (October-June)
+Applications will be accepted in September 2023 for the 23/24 school year.

 Northwest Straits Foundation